-Unlike simple Internet sharing NAT routers, the CG814M Gateway is a true firewall, using stateful packet inspection to defend against hacker attacks.
+Unlike simple Internet sharing NAT routers, the CG814WG is a true firewall, using stateful packet inspection to defend against hacker attacks.
 Its firewall features include:

-- Denial of Service (DoS) protection Automatically detects and thwarts Denial of Service (DoS) attacks such as Ping of Death, SYN Flood, LAND Attack and IP Spoofing. - Configurable Port Forwarding, Port Blocking, Port Triggering and DMZ provide enough flexibility for most applications. - Blocks access from your LAN to Internet locations or services that you specify as off-limits. - Logs security incidents

-The CG814M Gateway will log security events such as blocked incoming traffic, port scans, attacks, and administrator logins.
-You can configure the gateway to email the log to you at specified intervals.
-You can also configure the gateway to send immediate alert messages to your email address or email pager whenever a significant event occurs.
+- Denial of Service (DoS) protection Automatically detects and thwarts Denial of Service (DoS) attacks such as Ping of Death, SYN Flood, LAND Attack and IP Spoofing. - Configurable Port Forwarding, Port Blocking, Port Triggering and DMZ provide enough flexibility for most applications. - Blocks access from your LAN to Internet locations or services that you specify as off-limits. - Logs security incidents The CG814WG will log security events such as blocked incoming traffic, port scans, attacks, and administrator logins.
+You can configure the gateway to email the log to you whenever a significant event occurs.